The Nine Most European Cities in North America

 Santa Barbara, California (Pop.
 90,000), French & Spanish Influence

 Known as the American Riviera for its magnificent white sand beaches and upscale boutiques, the city of Santa Barbara can make you feel like you've found a little slice of southern France no matter what time of the year you visit.
 Located along the central California coast, it's situated between the rugged Santa Ynez mountains and the seemingly endless Pacific Ocean.
 Santa Barbara's Mediterranean feel is further accented by its plethora of Spanish Colonial architecture.
 Wander the city's elegant streets lined with outdoor shops housed in white stucco buildings with red-tiled roofs before making your way to the city's mission, one of the most beautifully maintained in all of California.
-Throw in some top-notch wineries, delicious local eateries and olive oil producers--all of which are situated within biking distance of the city center--and you'll see why many come to Santa Barbara and never want to leave!
+Throw in some top-notch wineries, delicious local eateries and olive oil producers—all of which are situated within biking distance of the city center—and you'll see why many come to Santa Barbara and never want to leave!
 Be it in the saddle, with your hiking shoes or out on the water, you'll love your time in this Mediterranean-style paradise!

-Check out Backroads Santa Barbara to Ojai Bike Tour or Backroads Santa Barbara to Ojai Family Multi-Adventure Tour to set up your next adventure along the California coast.
+Check out Backroads' Santa Barbara to Ojai Bike Tour or Backroads' Santa Barbara to Ojai Family Multi-Adventure Tour to set up your next adventure along the California coast.

 Napa Valley, California (Pop.
 79,000), Italian Influence

-Rolling hillsides, luxury resorts & spas, sunshine and vino.
+Rolling hillsides, luxury resorts and spas, sunshine and vino.
 Serving as the hub of Northern California's wine region, Napa Valley is a great jumping off point for avid connoisseurs of the fruit of the vine as well those seeking some world-class cycling.
-Home to more than 400 wineries, Napa Valley is the west coast's premiere adult playground.
-Combining elements of Italy's rustic old world feel with sweet, new world vines, the valley's villa-style vineyards and wineries may have you wondering if you've somehow been magically transported to the heart of Tuscany.
+Home to more than 400 wineries, Napa Valley is the West Coast's premiere adult playground.
+Combining elements of Italy's rustic old-world feel with sweet, new world vines, the valley's villa-style vineyards and wineries may have you wondering if you've somehow been magically transported to the heart of Tuscany.
 And as in Italy, where there is great drink, there is exceptional food.
 Be sure to try at least one of the region's Michelin-starred restaurants, which include The French Laundry and Auberge du Soleil.
 And what better way to work off your delicious culinary adventures than with some fantastic riding!
 Suited for cyclists of all abilities, Napa Valley has flat and gently rolling rides through oceans of vineyards as well as extended climbs and descents along quiet backcountry roads for more determined riders.
 Many of the surrounding hills have terrific hiking trails if that's more your speed.
 Whether you're a rider, a hiker, a wine connoisseur or all three... head to Northern California for some unforgettable experiences under the Napa sun.

 Belfast, Maine (Pop.
 6,700), Irish Influence

 The gentle but persistent swaying of ship masts, the call of passing seagulls, the smell of salty sea air.
 Can you imagine it?
 If you can't, look no further than Belfast, Maine (named for the capitol of Northern Ireland), a small port city located at the mouth of the Passagassawakeag (yes, you read that right) River estuary on Penobscot Bay.
-The city burnt down during the War of 1812, then was rebuilt and developed into one of the largest shipbuilding centers in the country.
+The city burned down during the War of 1812, then was rebuilt and developed into one of the largest shipbuilding centers in the country.
 As a result, local shipbuilders became wealthy and built large Greek Revival and Italianate mansions, which can still be seen sprinkled throughout the other classic New England cottages in Belfast's historic downtown district.
 With the advent of refrigeration, the economy shifted to harvesting seafood, which continues to be sold to nearby cities like Boston and New York as well as across the country.
-Take a stroll through Belfast's charming streets then pop into a nearby pub for some butter-soaked lobster to fuel yourself for some cycling, which is quite abundant in the area.
+Take a stroll through Belfast's charming streets, then pop into a nearby pub for some butter-soaked lobster to fuel yourself for some cycling, which is quite abundant in the area.
 From rocky coastline with pounding surf to quiet pine forests and rolling green hillsides, spinning in and around Belfast can transport your spirit to a simpler time that you may have thought only still exists in places like Ireland.

 Quebec City, Quebec (Pop.
 532,000), French Influence

 Perhaps more than any other city on this list, a visit to Canada's Quebec City is like stepping right into old-world Europe.
-Surrounded by impressive fortified walls, the quaint neighborhood of Old Quebec, also a UNESCO heritage site, is filled with Baroque and Nouvelle France architecture, including the iconic Château Frontenac, one of the most photographed hotels on earth, as well as the spectacular Notre-Dame-des-Victoires, located just a funicular ride away.
+Surrounded by impressive fortified walls, the quaint neighborhood of Old Quebec, also a UNESCO heritage site, is filled with Baroque and Nouvelle French architecture, including the iconic Château Frontenac, one of the most photographed hotels on earth, as well as the spectacular Notre-Dame-des-Victoires, located just a funicular ride away.
 It's interesting to note that many of Quebec City's buildings date back to 1608, more than two hundred and fifty years before Canada officially became a nation.
 Quebec City's food culture also has deep ties to la belle France.
-Poutine, arguably the Québécois' greatest culinary gift to the world (french fries topped with gravy and cheese curds), combines the rich and decadent ingredients of France, but with a gluttonous twist that would make any red-blooded North-American proud.
+Poutine, arguably the Québécois' greatest culinary gift to the world (French fries topped with gravy and cheese curds), combines the rich and decadent ingredients of France, but with a gluttonous twist that would make any red-blooded North American proud.
 And for anyone still questioning where Quebec City's roots, one only has to lend an ear to the local passers-by, many of whom speak French, Quebec's official language.

-Get a taste of French Canada with Backroads Quebec Multi-Adventure Tour!
+Get a taste of French Canada with Backroads' Quebec Multi-Adventure Tour!